Pedro-Beirao/dsda-launcher/guides/compileWindows.md

 ```
 All commits tested using the latest qt5 version available

-If you want to build statically, I reccoment using msys2 and the mingw-w64-x86_64-qt5-static package
+If you want to build statically, I recommend using msys2 and the mingw-w64-x86_64-qt5-static package
 Take a look at .github/workflows/main.yml in this repo
 ```